A ‘Schmancy’ Spanish potato omelette recipe to enjoy and egg-y facts

 3) Eggs need to be stored in the refrigerator (not in the door but in the main body of the fridge).
 An egg stored at room temperature will deteriorate more in one day at room temperature than if it had been refrigerated for one week.

 4) Take eggs out of the refrigerator ahead of time, before cooking commences.
 It may take 30-60 minutes for an egg to reach room temperature.
 If you use an egg when it is still too cold, the shell will likely crack when placed in boiling water.
 Cold egg whites also do not whisk well and cold egg yolks will not blend well in sauces and mayonnaise.
-If you need to speed up the process of getting an egg to room temperature before using, you can place the egg in luke warm water for approximately 10 minutes.
+If you need to speed up the process of getting an egg to room temperature before using it, you can place the egg in lukewarm water for approximately 10 minutes.

-5) The color of the eggshell (brown or white) is determined by the breed of hens and not their nutritional value.
+5) The colour of the eggshell (brown or white) is determined by the breed of hens and not their nutritional value.
 Their nutritional value is the same.

 I love eggs as a main meal.
 You just have to think a little outside the square sometimes for that extra ‘wow’ factor.
 This is a dish that developed in lean times when the need to cook using whatever ingredients you had on hand was essential.

 Don’t skimp on the quality of the eggs here.
 A really great quality egg makes all the difference as to how great your tortilla can be and trust me, it really can be great.
 This has my family going back for more but if your family aren’t quite as hungry as mine are, this is super delicious the next day.
 Just wrap your leftover tortilla in some greaseproof paper and voila, you have a little slice of Spain in your lunch box!

 I have added some lovely Sherry vinegar and just a touch of brown sugar to this dish which gives the dish a beautiful depth and richness.
 You can leave both these out if you prefer a more authentic dish.